 Many Veterans faced trauma as children or in care themselves.

-Many veterans of the Armed Forces were themselves in care as children, and I know many people that joined the Armed Forces to get away from difficult home life.
+Many Armed Forces veterans were themselves in care as children, and I know many people who joined the Armed Forces to get away from difficult home life.

 Children in care need rules to feel safe.